 Dentures can't do much for bone loss (you'll need implants for that) but they can stop your other teeth from moving around, and they can help keep your facial muscles from sinking inwards.

 You'll also have an easier time chewing and eating a wide variety of nutritious foods, and talking will be easier too.
 Not to mention you'll get to leave behind any self-consciousness you may experience as a result of having gaps in your smile.

-So, we hope this article has filled you in on what exactly a partial denture is, and how much you might have to pay, so you can make the best decision for your oral health.
+So, we hope this article has filled you in on what exactly a partial denture is, and how much you might have to pay, so you can make the best decision about your dental restoration.

 What's the best material for partial dentures?

-The best material for you depends on your particular situation.
+The best material for you depends on your particular situation and the aesthetics you want to achieve.
 Metal is generally more durable than plastic, and it is also more expensive.
 However, it isn't the best material for those with periodontal disease, because if you have gum disease, the shape of your mouth will change more, and you'll have to have your partial false tooth or teeth adjusted more often.

 Acrylic partial dentures are easier to modify than metal dentures.
 However, some people may be allergic to the plastic, in which case flexible materials might be a good alternative.
 Your dentist will help you decide which is the best material for you, considering aesthetics and cost.

 Can I get an upper partial denture?